What is canyoneering?

 How many people are usually on a trip?

 All of our tours are private, so it’s just your group plus your guide!
-For most canyons, we keep at 6:1 guest to guide ratio.
-For many local Moab canyoneering trips we are limited by our permits to a group size of 15, so your group must stay at 13 people or less.
+For most canyons, we keep a 6:1 guest to guide ratio.
+For many local Moab canyoneering trips we are limited by our permits to a group size of 15 (including guides), so your group must stay at 13 people or less.
 Otherwise, we’ll have to split up.
 Give us a call if you’re wondering if we can accommodate your group – chances are, we can!

 What do I need to wear and bring?

 Fortunately, you don’t need to bring much on these trips.
-You don’t even need to wear much, but we’ll leave that decision to you!
 Some clothing recommendations are listed below depending on the season.
 These are only recommendations!
 Bring all types of clothing with you on your vacation (rain gear, warm clothes, hat, gloves, etc.) regardless of the season.
 Weather in the desert can change drastically from day to day.
 You can always leave clothes in your car or room if it doesn’t look like you’ll need them that day.
 Following the clothing recommendations is a list of items you may want to bring.

 During the spring and fall months of March through May and September through November the daytime temperatures are generally very comfortable and a pair of shorts and a T-shirt are all that’s needed.
 The mornings and early evenings can be chilly, so a fuzzy pullover or sweatshirt is nice to have.
 Maybe even a warm hat during March and November.
 Pants are fine as long as they do not restrict your movement.
 Some people like pants because they offer some abrasion resistance while rappelling and shimmying on, around and under rocks.
 The spring months can be very windy, so a windbreaker type jacket is nice.